lejara/DTC/BUILDandRUN.md

 # How to Build
 ### Get / Do Once
-- install Sass on your machine
+- install Sass on your machine: "npm install -g sass"
 - run "npm Install"

 ### Full Build